 12. Host a webinar or event

-Whether in-person or virtual, events are a hands-on way to generate leads.
+Whether in-person or virtual, events are a hands-on way to generate leads and increase your market share.
 Inviting people to networking events, such as a happy hour or picnic that offers free food or product samples, can help you foster organic connections with potential customers.
 With your leads surrounded by food and fun, this strategy is a casual way to create interest around your offerings.

 Events are an effective form of lead capture in the online world, too.
 Webinars and virtual conferences can help draw in people who want to learn new information or acquire knowledge about a particular field.
 If you offer an important tool or service within that field, use these types of events to gently guide audiences toward your offering.
 At the end, you can even provide a discount to attendees who want to make a purchase.